-I got my start in divorce and family law from my mom, Bernice Alden Dillman, who practiced divorce and family law for over thirty years in Boca Raton.
+I got my start in divorce as a family lawyer in West Palm Beach from my mom, Bernice Alden Dillman, who practiced divorce and family law for over thirty years in Boca Raton.
 I often witnessed clients walk into her office on the first day, distraught, insecure, and upset, and watched them blossom into being more confident, secure, and their knowing that a better life was ahead.
 Hard decisions now sometimes are the best decisions for the long term.
 Watching my mom guide clients through this transformation helped me realize that I, too, wanted to help clients grow and have a better life.

 My early experience shadowing my mother and handling complex business litigation and bankruptcy law (I did a lot of “bet the company” litigation and cases involving financial fraud) was an outstanding platform for the focus of my current law practice, which is handling “the harder” (some might say nasty) divorce and family law cases where something very important or valuable is often at issue.

-In all cases, my goal is to obtain a favorable result for clients as quickly and efficiently as possible so they can move on to the life they desire and deserve to be living.
+In all cases, as a family lawyer in West Palm Beach, my goal is to obtain a favorable result for clients as quickly and efficiently as possible so they can move on to the life they desire and deserve to be living.
 I strongly believe in resolution focused and strategic litigation (which means that I will counsel a client to litigate when it needs to be done, for example to align an unruly spouse more with legal reality when they are taking a ridiculous position) but I truly believe that resolving the matter out of court is usually in the best interest of the clients, not only financially, but also psychologically.

 Outside of the office, and spending time with my two young children, my passion is animal rescue, and trying to make the world a better place with kindness to animals.
 I also enjoy horseback riding, mountain biking, snowboarding, tennis, photography, theater, and a variety of other activities.